Referrals are a crucial part of any B2B sales pipeline.

 Be simple for customers.
 Perhaps the most common obstacle between a happy customer and a referral is friction.
 Unwieldy or cluttered processes, requests for unnecessary information, or other complex actions are all going to reduce the number of referrals you receive.

 Track your referral successes.
 You should be able to measure your referral program with the same level of detail as you would a sales campaign.
 Which referrers are bringing in most leads?
-How much value are you gaining through referrals?
+How many revenue opportunities are you gaining through referrals?
 This will help you make improvements in future.

 4 B2B Referral Program Examples